 These seemingly small additions have paid off tremendously for our facility and programs.
 The landmine attachment use is growing by the day in our program and has now in fact become one of our progressions while teaching the squat and serves as a great tool for teaching.
-We graduate athletes from gobblet squats to landmine squats.
+First, we graduate athletes from gobblet squats to landmine squats.
 There are several progressions and variations of landmine use alone.
-Not only are these great but it is also a wonderful way to advance athletes from relative strength and lighter med balls to “weight training” Several of the technique coaching cues of the Trap Bars are the same for using the landmine attachments as well.
+Not only are these great but it is also a wonderful way to advance athletes from relative strength and lighter med balls to “weight training.”
+Several of the technique coaching cues of the Trap Bars are the same for using the landmine attachments as well.

 I have even found examples of combining Trap Bar and Landmines together.

 Fitness sliders give you a low-impact, total body workout and can be used to enhance a variety of body weight exercises.
 Use them with your hands or feet for ultimate versatility.
 Similarly, my program has use lunch trays and I’ve even heard some places use paper plates.